Universal Esperanto Association: National organizations

-Especially the last prerequisite caused serious problems, e.g. to the German national association coming in those months under national socialist rule.
-Later, for example, the Cuban association was refused because its statutes claimed to respect the leading role of the communist party in Cuba.
-In 1980, the UEA statutes were altered.
-Since then, a national organization need not be neutral itself, but must respect the neutrality of UEA.
+Especially the last prerequisite caused serious problems, e.g. to the German national association submitting to Nazi Party rule.
+Decades later, in 1959, the Cuban association was refused because its statutes respected the leading role of the Communist Party of Cuba.
+In 1980, the UEA statutes were altered to specify that while a national organization need not be neutral itself, it must respect the neutrality of UEA.

 Specialist organizations

 Specialist organizations are similar to the national organizations.
 They are divided into two groups: